RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 : The [character encoding of this document](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta#attr-charset).
 Note that unlike most tags listed in this article, this one _must_ appear as early as possible ([in the first 1024 bytes](https://html.spec.whatwg.org/multipage/semantics.html#charset)).
 You pretty much always want to use `utf-8` as the value.

 meta: viewport
-: ["viewport"](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta/name#standard_metadata_names_defined_in_other_specifications) tells the browser how to scale the page for a given viewport. `width=device-width, initial-scale=1` tells the browser that the document should fit the screen width and starts with a scale of 1, meaning no zoom.
+: ["viewport"](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta/name#standard_metadata_names_defined_in_other_specifications) tells the browser how to scale the page for a given viewport. `width=device-width, initial-scale=1` tells the browser that the document should fit the screen width and starts with a scale of one, meaning no zoom.

 title
 : The [page title](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/title).
 A short, meaningful text, which will be displayed in browser tabs or search results.
 On a side note, make sure to HTML-escape the content of the title if you use user-generated data for titles.